 “It’s my first job, what book should I read first?”

-Recently, a few developers I am mentoring were curious about what book to read first.
+I’ve been asked this question many times.
 Even mid and senior level developers I’ve known sometimes struggle with this question.

 Just like with adding new features to a project, you should prioritize your learning.

 I’d start by getting into the mindset that you will need roughly a decade and at least ten thousand high quality hours to become a master programmer.
 To be able to get that many high-value hours, you will need to carefully select your jobs, and constantly be learning new things that actually make you a better developer.

 "A language that doesn't affect the way you think about programming, is not worth knowing." - Alan Perlis

 I agree with other developers who assert that a language is not worth learning unless it teaches you something new and mind-expanding.
 There are exceptions of course.
 Maybe you want to switch stacks to get an awesome high-value job.
 By all means, learn the new stack.

 Same for the family of Java, C++, C#, or VB.NET.
 One of those is plenty.

 Instead aim for languages that will really expand your thought process.
 I like the advice given by Peter Norvig:

 "Learn at least a half dozen programming languages.
 Include one language that supports class abstractions (like Java or C++), one that supports functional abstraction (like Lisp or ML), one that supports syntactic abstraction (like Lisp), one that supports declarative specifications (like Prolog or C++ templates), one that supports coroutines (like Icon or Scheme), and one that supports parallelism (like Sisal)."

 I would add to that my own personal list: a pure language that forces you to use monads for controlling side-effects (like Haskell), and a language that allows for dependent types (like Idris or Coq).